-The Pastoral Care Certificate is designed for church, community, para-church, lay ministers, non-profit leaders, and others in healthcare who desire more practical training in caring for and understanding the needs of the people in their ministry field.
+The Pastoral Care Certificate is designed for church, community, parachurch, lay ministers, non-profit leaders, and others in healthcare who desire more practical training in caring for and understanding the needs of the people in their ministry field.
 These students will be trained on a variety of topics to aid in understanding human growth and development and psychopathology, and the role of faith in these arenas.
 Students will also receive specialized training in practical skills to improve relational ministry while working with those in their community.
 This certificate cannot be earned while pursuing a master's degree from the Richmont School of Counseling.
 For this certificate, the following courses are required:

-- o CED5122: Foundations in Counseling (2hrs) - o CED6143: Psychopathology: Diagnosis and Treatment of Mental Disorders (3hrs) - CED6153: Helping Relationships for Pastoral Care (3hrs) - o CED6162: Crisis Response and Intervention (2hrs) - o CED6512: Human Sexuality: A Therapeutic Integration (2hrs) - CED6612: Family Systems Theory (2hrs) - o CED7113: Human Growth and Development (3hrs)
+- CED5122: Foundations in Counseling (2hrs) - CED6143: Psychopathology: Diagnosis and Treatment of Mental Disorders (3hrs) - CED6153: Helping Relationships for Pastoral Care (3hrs)

+- CED6512: Introduction to Human Sexuality & Sex Therapy (2hrs) - CED7462: Couples, Marriage, and Family Therapy I (2hrs) - o CED7113: Human Growth and Development (3hrs)